uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

 Result
 ------

-The result of a :expr:`read` operation is an instance of an in-memory dataset with :code:`DatasetType` type.
+The result of a :expr:`read` operation is an instance of an in-memory object with :code:`Object` type.

 Data Source Types
 =================